@nyaomaru/divider

 // ['a', 'b']

-// You can combine with `trim` for clearer results
+// You can combine with `trim` for clearer results (note the trailing space)

-const result = divider('a, ,b', ',', {
+const result = divider('a, ,b ', ',', {

 trim: true,